 You know the drill: disassemble, clean with dish soap and water, then ultrasonic cleaner, rinse, wipe with alcohol-soaked paper towels, dry, reassemble and adjust.

 Once again, I lucked out over my ignorance.
 I also designed a case for this clock – it’s awaiting time for me to do some woodworking.

 A whole cuckoo clock, via eBay

 Working on my first cuckoo, I realized that there are so many connections to the clock case that I really needed a whole clock to work on.
 So I bought this one on eBay.
 It looks like it had suffered – as many cuckoo clocks have – a fall off the wall.

 I did a lot of repair on this clock, including replacing the tops of the whistles and replacing the missing numerals.
 I also learned how not to do a few repairs.
 In removing rust, I also removed the bluing (which is an oxidation) from some levers.

 This clock is currently running on my wall.
 I actually like the hourly “coo-coo” and the light ticking sound.
-This clock is waiting for me to carve a new surround and crown with a Dremel tool.
-It’s got a long wait.
+This clock is waiting for me to clean a replacement surround and crown, and to make a replacement tongue for the cuckoo bird.

 A soldered Regula cuckoo movement

 I couldn’t resist this half-badly-repaired Regula cuckoo movement on eBay.
 I plan to learn bushing on this movement, because several of its pivot holes are heavily worn.